 Improving scapular movement and increasing trap strength are the two most important reasons why we recommend face pulls to anyone who’s looking to grow bigger and healthier traps.

 Attach a rope to a cable machine.
 Grab the rope with both hands and pull the weight directly towards your face, separating your hands.
-Keep your upper arms parallel to the ground and your elbows higher than your wrists throughout the movement.
+Keep your upper arms parallel to the ground and your wrists higher than your elbows throughout the movement.
 Slowly return to the starting position and repeat.

 #4.
 Barbell Shrug Behind The Back